This Step: Get a Drivers License

 Full Driver License―Younger than 21 Years Old

-All applicants must pass the vision, road sign, written and driving tests to obtain a full Missouri drivers license.
-If you already passed each of these, there’s no need to retake them when it comes time to get your full license.
+All applicants, who are under 21 years old, must pass the vision, road sign, written and driving tests to obtain a full Missouri drivers license.
+If you already passed each of these, there's no need to retake them when it comes time to get your full license.